bradware/bradfordware.com/README.md

 # bradware.com
-Personal website built using HTML, CSS, Bootstrap, and JS.
-Details my interests, past experiences, and future goals.
+Personal website built from scratch using HTML, CSS, Bootstrap, and JS.
+It certaintly won't change your life.